richaj18/PLL_8x/README.md

 Only one capacitor at the output of the Charge pump makes the system unstable because if we see the frequency domain analysis of the circuit then there will be two poles in the transfer function which makes it oscillating and highly unstable.
-Thus a RC LPF is added at the output such that output gets stabilize.
+Thus a RC LPF is added at the output such that output gets stabilized.

 ![](https://github.com/richaj18/PLL_8x/blob/main/loop%20filter.png)